ZWPlayer Source Input Address Parameter url Configuration Details

-zwplayer is a powerful player that supports multi-protocol adaptation and multi-bitrate adaptation.
-To support these extensive features, using traditional string-type URLs as media source input is no longer sufficient.
-Using the name "url" as the input address variable is merely for convention compatibility; it should be understood as the source input address.
-Below, we explain the input forms of the url parameter by application scenario to fully leverage the capabilities of zwplayer.
+zwplayer is a powerful player that supports multiple protocol adaptation and multi-bitrate adaptation.
+To support these features, using a traditional string URL as the media source input is no longer sufficient.
+The name url is retained as the input address variable mainly for the sake of convention; it should be understood as the “source input address”.
+The following sections explain the input formats for the url parameter in different scenarios to help you fully utilize the features of zwplayer.

 1. Simple Media Address Configuration